observingx/avocado/content/posts/20200120-hustlaball-vegas.md

 draft: false
 ---

-Event/Vegas Rule: Only go to an event for one's self.
-If you can't have fun alone, don't go.
+Party/Event Rule: Only go to an event for one's self (If you can't have fun alone, it's a bad sign). @Hustlaball Las Vegas.
 ---

-If multiple events, compare the logistics (energy expenditure, cost, distance, expected kinds of attendees)

 <!--more-->